-4. Empirical evidence
+4 Empirical Evidence

 This section discusses the empirical evidence.
-We start by considering tests of uniformity for both medium and short horizon forecasts, one year and one quarter ahead, respectively.
-The PIT-based tests of uniformity include the Diebold et al. (1998), Kolmogorov-Smirnov, and Anderson-Darling tests.
-Next, we discuss tests of independence, and finally, we provide tests for identical distribution (instabilities).
-We conclude by considering tests for the correct specification, based on the inverse normal transformation of the PITs.
+We start by considering tests of uniformity for both medium and short horizon forecasts, one-year- and one-quarter-ahead, respectively.
+The PIT-based tests of uniformity include: Diebold, Gunther and Tay (1998), Kolmogorov-Smirnov, and Anderson-Darling.
+Then we discuss tests of independence; finally, we provide tests for identical distribution (instabilities).
+We conclude by considering tests for the correct specification based on the inverse normal transform of the PITs.

-To preview our results, we find that there is more evidence against a lack of uniformity for density forecasts of inflation than for those of output growth, at both the short and medium horizons.
-Our main result is that the best calibrated predictive densities (in terms of correct calibration by a normal density) are density combinations, and in particular simple averaging for one-year-ahead output growth forecasts, and Bayesian model averaging for one-quarter-ahead inflation forecasts.
-The autoregressive model, the factor model and a variant of the Bayesian

-Table 3 Tests of correct specification at h = 4.
+To preview our results, we find that there is more evidence against lack of uniformity for density forecasts of inflation than for output growth, at both short and medium horizons.
+Our main result is that the best calibrated predictive densities (in terms of correct calibration by a normal density) are density combinations, in particular the simple averaging for one-yearahead output growth forecasts, and Bayesian model averaging for one-quarter-ahead inflation forecasts.
+The autoregressive model, the factor model and a variant of Bayesian model average constructed with OLS estimates perform fairly well in terms of correct specification for output growth at the one-quarter-ahead horizon as well, though the correct specification of normal density forecasts fails for all other models according to at least one of the tests we consider.